McKleans-Scripts/mk-items/README.md

 # MK-Items
-More Items for your server.
+More Items/Icons for your Server by the Community.

 ## Update ##
 v1.3